Shakeel2k-5/sa-portfolio-netlify/README.md

-**Portfolio-Website**
-It is Portfolio website of a student who is pursuing 3rd Year , Bachelor's degree in Computer Science in Government College of Engineering, Erode
+Welcome to the portfolio of a 3rd-year Computer Science student at Government College of Engineering, Erode.
+This website highlights projects, achievements, and skills developed throughout my academic journey.
+Dive in to explore my work in web development, software engineering, and more.